JohnnyBash/orphanSlayer/README.md

 How orphanSlayer Works
 ======================

-This script ensures that the last two words in any HTML tag or selector you specify, are joined with a non-breaking-space ("&\nbsp;").
+This script ensures that the last two words in any HTML tag or selector you specify, are joined with a non-breaking-space ("\&nbsp;").
 This ensures that at least two words will appear on the last line of any body of text (the selector/s you specify).

 How to Use it
 =============